mickymacirl/CI-P4-ICSB/README.md

 ### User Story - As a developer, I must set up the project so that it can implement the core features

 This user story focuses on setting up the necessary infrastructure for the project.
-It specifies that the developer must ensure that the project is properly set up and the environment and deployment configured so that it is able to implement the core features that are essential to its function.
-This involves setting up the necessary databases, and other components like the settings.py file that are needed to support the project, as well as configuring the project's codebase and dependencies.
-By ensuring that the project is properly set up, we can ensure that it is able to deliver the key functionality that users expect and rely on.
+It specifies that the developer must ensure that the project is appropriately set up and the environment and deployment configured to implement the core features essential to its function.
+This story involves setting up the necessary databases and other components, like the settings.py file needed to support the project and configuring the project's codebase and dependencies.
+By ensuring that the project is working correctly, we can deliver the critical functionality that users expect and are comfortable using.

-Implementation of Navigation Menu
+Implementation of Core Features

 * [X] Django - Install and configure Django and any dependencies.